tekhnus/misc/funny/zlisp/README.md

 - Loops
 - Tail recursive calls

-- The builder state should be persistent in repl and preprocessor
 - Separate the builder and the linker

 - Try hosting by a compiled language